-First introduced with Netscape 0.9 on October 13, 1994, a cookie is a small amount of text-only data saved on your computer while you browse a certain website.
-This information can be used by websites to help create custom pages for you upon your return visits or save session information.
-For example, when you put items into an online shopping cart, cookies allow the host site to save them for when you log back in at a later date.
+First introduced with Netscape 0.9 on October 13, 1994, a cookie is a small amount of text-only data saved on your computer or phone while you browse a website.
+Websites can use this information to help create custom pages for you upon your return visits or save session information.
+For example, when you put items into an online shopping cart, cookies allow the host site to save them for when you return later.

 Are cookies safe?

-If you're concerned about web pages gathering information about your viewing habits, you can disable cookies or increase browser security to prompt you before any cookie is created.
-However, keep in mind some web pages require cookies to be enabled to work.
+If you're concerned about web pages gathering information about your viewing habits, you can turn off cookies or increase browser security to prompt you before any cookie is created.
+However, realize some web pages require cookies to be enabled to work.

 What is a tracking cookie?

-A tracking cookie is one that is used by Internet advertisers and marketing companies.
-It contains unique information about your computer and browsing history, which is used by the company to deliver advertisements it believes you'd be most interested in viewing.
+A tracking cookie is one used by Internet advertisers and marketing companies.
+It contains unique information about your computer and browsing history, which the company uses to deliver advertisements it believes you'd be most interested in viewing.

 Why do anti-spyware programs warn me about tracking cookies?

 Because these cookies can track your computer, they can be considered an invasion of privacy.
-It's up to you to decide if you want to save or delete these files.
-Apart from the potential privacy concerns, tracking cookies pose no threat to your computer and do not contain malware or viruses.
+It's up to you to decide whether to save or delete these files.
+Besides the potential privacy concerns, tracking cookies pose no threat to your computer and do not contain malware or viruses.